u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank.rst

 allows you to have all your banking data up-to-date and ready for :doc:`reconciliation
 <bank/reconciliation>` with your journal entries.

-In Odoo Accounting, each bank account has a dedicated journal set to post all entries in a dedicated account.
+In Thrive Bureau ERP Accounting, each bank account has a dedicated journal set to post all entries in a dedicated account.
 Both the journal and the account are automatically created and configured whenever you add a bank account.